FALL TREES MANUALLY (BASIC)

 To find out what a USI number is click HERE

-Courses cover outcomes required to assess and manually fall small trees with a low level of complexity and to complete operator maintenance.
+Courses cover outcomes required to assess and manually fell small trees with a low level of complexity and to complete operator maintenance.
 The unit applies to those in a forest, agricultural, local council, emergencies services and other government agency environment.
-With the exception of minor forest produce, it is not relevant to commercial harvesting operations.
+Except for minor forest produce, it is not relevant to commercial harvesting operations.

-Successful participants will receive a ‘Statement of Attainment’ with the ‘Units of Competency’ listed above that can be used to meet legislative, regulatory and workplace requirements in their relevant fields of employment.
+Successful participants will receive a ‘Statement of Attainment’ with the ‘Units of Competency’ listed above, issued by Axiom College, that can be used to meet legislative, regulatory and workplace requirements in their relevant fields of employment.

-Duff Consulting charge $398 per person regardless of numbers and location.
-A $20 fee applies to bookings where the payment is not made online at the time of the booking.
+Duff Consulting charge $428.00 per person regardless of numbers and location.
+A 5% manual invoicing fee will be applied to any participants who do not pay online at the time of booking.

 To review our booking & payments policy please click HERE

-Students should be directed to Murwillumbah Community College, Student Handbook for the following information: http://mbahcc.net/site/wp-content/uploads/2019-Student-Handbook-Jan-2019-v4.pdf
+Students should be directed to Axiom College, Student Handbook for the following information: http://www.axiomcollege.com.au/wp-content/uploads/2019/12/M5-NEW-STUDENT-HANDBOOK-.pdf

 • Legislative Compliance